localstack/amplify-localstack/README.md

 **Amplify** Plugin to support running against (LocalStack)[https://github.com/localstack/localstack]

-This plugin allows the amplify cli tool to create resources into your local machine.
-Any requests to AWS is redirected to a runnning LocalStack instance.
+This plugin allows the amplify CLI tool to create resources directly on your local machine.
+Any request to AWS is redirected to a running LocalStack instance.

 ## Prerequisites
 - Localstack Pro